dqfort/mat-autocomplete-async/README.md

-# Mat-Autocomplete-Http
+# Mat-Autocomplete-Async

-Mat-Autocomplete-Http is a library to make building an autocomplete with Angular Material easier.
+Mat-Autocomplete-Async is a library to make building an autocomplete with Angular Material easier.

 ## Quickstart